TimSing6584/product-management/README.md

 🔗 Live demo: https://readifya.vercel.app/
 ⚠️ Best viewed on **desktop / laptop**.
 This project focuses on **back-end architecture and logic**, so responsive UI is not a priority.

-⚠️ **Cold Start Notice:** The live demo is deployed on a free MongoDB tier.
+⚠️ **Cold Start Notice**: The live demo is deployed on a free MongoDB tier.
 The first request after inactivity may take 10-15 seconds to load.
 This is expected behavior for serverless deployments with free-tier databases.
 Subsequent requests will be significantly faster due to connection caching.

 ---

 ## Overview